Raja

 Jai Singh I of Amber receiving Shivaji a day before concluding the Treaty of Purandar (12 June 1665), Shivaji was later conferred with the title of Raja by emperor Aurangzeb.

-Raja (/ˈrɑːdʒɑː/; from IAST ') is a noble or royal Sanskrit title historically used by some Indian rulers and monarchs and highest-ranking nobles.
+Raja (/ˈrɑːdʒɑː/; from IAST ') is a noble or royal Sanskrit title historically used by some Indian rulers, monarchs, and highest-ranking nobles.
 The title was historically used in the Indian subcontinent and Southeast Asia.

 The title has a long history in South Asia and Southeast Asia, being attested from the Rigveda, where a ' is a ruler, see for example the ', the "Battle of Ten Kings".

 The title has equivalent cognates in other Indo-European languages, notably the Latin Rex and the Celtic Rix.

-The Maratha title "Rao" (or "Rao") functions as both a given name and an honorific title, derived from words like the Sanskrit "Rājā" meaning "king," is a associated with the Kshatriya varna and can be considered a Kshatriya title.
+The Maratha title "Rao" (or "Rao") functions as both a given name and an honorific title.
+Derived from words like the Sanskrit "Rājā" meaning "king," it is associated with the Kshatriya varna and can be considered a Kshatriya title.